Skip to main content

 January 16, 2021

 As the country prepares for the inauguration of President-elect Joe Biden on Wednesday, a second impeachment trial of President Trump is before us - at some point.
 Last week, a majority of lawmakers determined that once again, President Trump committed high crimes and misdemeanors.
+The House approved one article of impeachment against the president for inciting an insurrection against the federal government at the U.S. Capitol.

 January 7, 2021